Vegan coconut cake with custard is a gorgeous dessert that combines the tropical essence of coconut with the rich, creamy texture of custard.

 adding the second layer

-• Add the last piece of the sponge cake on top of the custard, but flip it upside down.
-Then with a spatula level off the custard coming out on the side of the cake.
+With a spatula, level off the custard coming out on the side of the cake.

 fixing the sides

-• Brush the top layer with the remaining syrup, then cover the whole cake with your vegan whipped cream.
+• Brush the top layer with the remaining syrup, then cover the whole cake with 1 cup vegan whipping cream.

 covering the vegano coconut cake with whipped cream